-It is important to move quickly and get your horse the help he needs.
-Aside from the stress your horse will feel, we don’t want the blockage to damage your horse permanently and cause life-threatening issues.
+Aside from the stress your horse will feel, we don’t want the blockage to cause any permanent damage as this can result in life-threatening issues.

 - A large volume of discharge from both nostrils, this could be a frothy white colour or stained green from grass.
 It usually contains food.